Yassinebelmostafa/Yassinebelmostafa/README.md

 -😍2023: Self Published my first Novel, got my bachelor's degree while I incorporated my first company with some partners.

--😶2024: €156.000 in unprocessed company sales in 2 Months (furious).
-Jobless in Germany, learning about AWS Cloud Technologies and expanding my IT Security knowledge for the fun of it.
+-😶2024: Jobless in Germany, learning about AWS Cloud Technologies and expanding my IT Security knowledge for the fun of it.

  <img src="https://tryhackme-badges.s3.amazonaws.com/YassinebelMostafa.png" alt="TryHackMe">